 If you’re looking to buy a home, now is a great time to lock in a low mortgage rate.
 It will shrink your monthly payment and could save you a bundle over the long term.
 Or if you plan to stay in your current home for a while, consider whether it makes sense to refinance your mortgage at today’s lower rates.

 According to the S&P CoreLogic Case-Shiller Indices, housing prices continue to rise.
 But the rate at which prices are rising is slowing down.
-For May 2019, the National Home Price Index rose by 3.4%, down from 3.5% the previous month.4
+The National Home Price Index rose by 3.4%, down from 3.5% the previous month.4

 Of course, national averages often don’t present the whole picture.
 Some markets have seen modest declines, while other areas are witnessing double-digit increases.
 The key differentiating factor in most cases?
 Housing affordability.5